cepialabs/interns_ai_ml_assignments/week-2/day-3-assignment/README.md

-📊 Probability Distribution Analysis on Online Retail Data
+## Probability Distribution Analysis on Online Retail Data
+Bodas karunanjali

+INT2026-1462

-📌 Introduction
+ ## Introduction

 This project focuses on applying probability distribution concepts to a real-world retail dataset.
 The objective is to analyze customer purchase behavior using statistical methods such as Normal Distribution, Probability Density Function (PDF), Cumulative Distribution Function (CDF), and Z-Score Standardization, which are fundamental in Machine Learning and Data Science.

-📂 Dataset Information
+## Dataset Information